jakob-9999/MiniBank/README.md

 ## MiniBank

-The purpose of this project was to learn .NET and C# while gaining practical experience developing a small backend application.
+The purpose of this project was to learn .NET and C# while gaining experience developing a small backend application.
 The project also includes work with: database transactions, ACID principles, and thread safety using locks and handling race conditions

 ## Running the program
 To run the program you need